Shehan7/FinalYearProject/README.md

 # FinalYearProject - Worm Attacks Defender
-This repo consists the resource files of my final year project - BICT(Hons) Networking Technology
+The resource files of my final year project - BICT(Hons) Networking Technology

 # About the project:
-This repository consistes the worm attacks prevention script with trained LSTM machine learning model and teh dummy dataset.
+This repository consists the worm attacks prevention script with trained LSTM machine learning model and the dummy dataset.

 For more info; please visit
 https://fyp07.netlify.app